khalid-hussain/shaheen/chap8.md

 preventing the hand of death.
 He is gaining consciousness."

 "If he becomes conscious tell him that he has fulfilled his pledge."
-Saying this Badr bin Mughira dashed out of the tent, jumped and mounted his horse.
+Saying this Badr bin Mughira dashed out of the tent, jumped, and mounted his horse.

 Moments later, on seeing traces of defeat in Ferdinand's army, Badr bin Mughira gathered the best trained horsemen and ordered them to get ready for a